si1kdd/allScripts/README.md

 # allScripts

-My Unix like system scripts collection, for enviroment debugging and administation.
+* My Unix like system scripts collection, for environment debugging and administration.
+* A repo for me to backup some code snippets.

 ### TODO
-- A categories
+- A categories.